Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/camera.md

     The [Tizen.Multimedia.CameraPixelFormat](https://developer.tizen.org/dev-guide/csapi/api/Tizen.Multimedia.CameraPixelFormat.html) enumeration defines the available capture formats.

-5. Register event handlers for managing various events of the `Tizen.Multimedia.Camera` class, related to the camera preview, auto-focus, and capturing:
+5. Register event handlers for managing various events of the `Tizen.Multimedia.Camera` class, related to the camera preview, autofocus, and capturing:
     -   <a name="callbacks_preview"></a>To handle the camera preview, register an event handler for the `Preview` event.
 The event handler is invoked once per frame during a preview.

         ```
         public static void PreviewEventHandler(object sender, PreviewEventArgs e)
         {
+            if (e.Preview.PlaneType == PlaneType.RgbPlane)
+            {
                 /// Do something
             }
+        }

+        camera.Settings.PreviewPixelFormat = CameraPixelFormat.Rgba;
         camera.Preview += PreviewEventHandler;
         ```

-    -   <a name="callbacks_focus"></a>To receive notifications about auto-focus state changes, register an event handler for the `FocusStateChanged` event.
-The event handler is invoked every time the auto-focus state changes.
+    -   <a name="callbacks_focus"></a>To receive notifications about autofocus state changes, register an event handler for the `FocusStateChanged` event.
+The event handler is invoked every time the autofocus state changes.

         ```
         public static void FocusStateChangedEventHandler(object sender, CameraFocusStateChangedEventArgs e)